Aaruu1709/FRONTEND-INTERVIEW-PREP/README.md

 3. Where It Runs-
 Earlier, it was used only in browsers, but now with Node.js, it can also run on the server side.
 4. Features-
-It supports object-oriented, functional, and event-driven programming.
+It supports object-oriented, functional, and event-driven programming(program execution depends on button click, keyboard input).
 5. Real Project Usage-
 In projects, I have used it for DOM manipulation, API calls, asynchronous programming, and performance optimization.
+Dom manupulation:changing or controlling HTML elements on a web page using JavaScript.
 -High level-easy for humans to read, write, and understand.
--interpreter-code is executed line by line by a program -single threaded-xecutes one task at a time.
+-interpreter-code is executed line by line by a program -single threaded-executes one task at a time. functional-Instead of writing the same code again and again, we put it inside a function and call it whenever we need it.or  it is reusable piece of code

 -----------------------------------------------------------------------------------------------
 🔥 followup question:
 If JavaScript is single-threaded, how does it handle asynchronous tasks?